-The transition into CPAP/BL automatically sets the rise time to 3, which may be too fast for some patients as well as infants and small children.
+Warning!
+The transition into CPAP or BL automatically adjusts the rise time and always needs to be checked since the setting might need further adjustment.
 Before using the ventilator with an infant or small child, you should always configure the ventilator appropriately before attaching the patient and monitor the patient to ensure optimal support.

-Note

-The Patient Detect alarm triggers when you connect the patient to the ventilator while the Start Menu is still active.
+Note: The Patient Detect alarm triggers when you connect the patient to the ventilator while the Start Menu is still active.
 To resolve the alarm, you must select a mode of ventilation and configure the device appropriately for the patient.
 In addition, you should perform the Operational Test procedure before reconnecting the patient to the device.